PHPJubilee/Project/README.md

 ## What is the Jubilee?

-It is fairly frequently to see this constellation of issues come up in the PHP developer community:
+It is fairly common to see this constellation of issues come up in the PHP developer community:

 - "I'm not a Junior dev, but I don't know where to start when it comes to contributing to projects."
 - "I don't know what projects need what help, or how to find them."